THE GREAT PROMISE OF ISOTOPES

 Isotopes are a great resource for humanity.
 In medicine, therapy with radioactive seeds shows great promise in treating tumors.
 Radio-immunotherapy, where cancer cells are directly targeted and destroyed, offer a long-sought treatment for certain aggressive forms of cancer.
 Medical imaging with radioisotopes provides diagnosis of illness.
 Stable isotopes can be used as tracers for metabolism of minerals crucial for our health.
 It is clear that we are just on the threshold of finding many exciting new uses of isotopes that will benefit our lives.

-A LOOMING SHORTAGE OF ISOTOPES
+SHORTAGE OF ISOTOPES

 The starting point for isotope separation was the Calutron; it was developed in 1930 by Ernest Lawrence as a machine to separate stable isotopes of the elements.
 The Calutron was combined with the parallel development of the ability to transmute stable isotopes into radioisotopes.
 Ironically, although the Calutron was invented in the US, the only remaining operational large-scale Calutrons are in Russia, and even those were built over 60 years ago.